fbpx

 If you are staying outside Rotorua (like we did), you’ll want to park on the street right outside The Gathering Place.

 You’ll check in with staff (who will tell you your bus name) and head inside to see a stunning audio/visual presentation.
-It includes a song from Disney’s Moana (the one where Moana is walking to Te Ka and returning the Heart of Te Fiti.)
+It includes a song from Disney’s Moana (the one where Moana is walking to Te Ka and returning to the Heart of Te Fiti.)
 So, of course, I was all teary-eyed.

 Bus Ride to the Tamaki Maori Village